scrapy/scrapy/docs/topics/spiders.rst

        attributes in the new instance so they can be accessed later inside the spider's code.

+       .. versionchanged:: VERSION

+           The settings available in this method can now be modified, which is handy if you want to modify them based on arguments.
+As a consequence, the settings available in this method aren't the final values as they can be modified later by e.g. :ref:`add-ons
+           <topics-addons>`.

        :param crawler: crawler to which the spider will be bound
        :type crawler: :class:`~scrapy.crawler.Crawler` instance